Gyokuro vs Kabusecha vs Sencha – What are the differences?

 Brewing

-Brewing a green tea is like a ritual, and you have to follow it if you want to get the best taste and aroma.
-For brewing gyokuro tea, you have to buy the particular kind of teaware which consists of Hohin, Yuzamashi, and Gyokuro teacups.
+Brewing green tea is like a ritual, and you have to follow it if you want to get the best taste and aroma.
+For brewing gyokuro tea, you have to buy a particular kind of teaware which consists of Hohin, Yuzamashi, and Gyokuro teacups.
 These are designed just for brewing gyokuro tea.
-For brewing, you take a small number of tea leaves and 40 degrees water.
+For brewing, you take a small number of tea leaves and 40 degrees of water.
 Then let it steep for 2 minutes max.
-Pour into small cups and enjoy by taking small sips and savoring each sip.
+Pour into small cups and enjoy taking small sips and savouring each sip.
 Gyokuro tea is all about enjoying the taste and aroma.

 Kabusecha has almost the same method of brewing tea as the Sencha.
-You take three grams of kabusecha and pour 70 degrees water in the pot.
+You take three grams of kabusecha and pour 70 degrees of water into the pot.
 Let it sit and steep for 1-2 minutes.
 Then pour into small cups.
-You will notice the color which is stronger than sencha and has a less bitter taste.
+You will notice the color which is more potent than sencha and has a less bitter taste.

 Leave a Reply